 We all know that young people today will shape our world tomorrow.
 Red Cross develops educational and teaching resources about Red Cross' humanitarian work to care for vulnerable people and communities facing a major disaster or personal crisis, both in Australia and internationally.

 Disaster Preparedness and Recovery lesson plans to help teachers educate students from pre-school to year 12 about important emergency preparedness and recovery information.
 Years K-12.

 In Search of Safety

-In Search of Safety is our interactive education program designed to dispel the myths and misunderstandings about people seeking asylum and why they might come to Australia for refuge.
-Participants will discover the reasons why people seek asylum, understand the situations they face and meet those who've experienced it for themselves.
+In Search of Safety is our interactive education program designed to discuss the questions and misunderstandings about people seeking asylum and why they might come to Australia for refuge.
+Participants will discover the reasons why people seek asylum, understand the situations they face and hear from those who've experienced it for themselves.
 Sessions offer a neutral and impartial space to ask questions, encourage conversations and foster empathy.
 They combine facts, thought-provoking presentations and enlightening stories.
 Available for primary, secondary and community groups.

 Tracing: restoring family links